-The Town of Hobgood will put a copy of their updated Plan on their website and post a notice on their official Facebook page.
+The Town of Hobgood will put a copy of their updated Plan on their website and post a notice at the Town Hall.
 The public will be invited to review a draft copy of the plan and make comments.
 Any comments received and considered beneficial will be incorporated into the final copy of the WHPP.
 Documentation is included.